ojiofong/FinalProject/README.md

-# Gradle for Android and Java Final Project
+# Gradle for Android and Java Project

-In this project, you will create an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
-The finished app will consist of four modules.
+This project contains an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
+The app consists of four modules.
 A Java library that provides jokes, a Google Could Endpoints (GCE) project that serves those jokes, an Android Library containing an activity for displaying jokes, and an Android app that fetches jokes from the